Newords and new spellings

 Ameriphernalia - All the 'patriotic' crap we see on cars and store windows

-- hilarious + hysterical, from Logan
+hilarical - hilarious + hysterical, - Logan

 nextime - submitted by one of Mitch Baker's third grade students

-- Mitch Baker, the comic genius, coined the word nifto: from neato and nifty.
+nifto - Mitch, the comic genius, coined the word nifto: from neato and nifty.
 According to Mitch, "Although they mean the same thing, I've decided to unite them.
 I tried 'neaty' first, but it didn't go over too well: a fat stripper asked me what I thought of her thighs.
 'Neaty', I yelled over the disco music.
 She slapped me and left before I could pay her for the lap dance (my legs were crushed, so I was gonna shortchange her anyway)."

 obnoxicon - Those annoying semitransparent icons that television networks feel compelled to place in the corner of the screen to remind you what you're watching.

 trendscendent - will last over time and not be dated to one trend: from trend and transcendent.
-Developed during a discussion by Graphic Design 2 students, spring 2008, about the word 'timeless' and how it didn't accurately convey one of the criteria that successful logos should meet.
+Developed during a discussion by Graphic Design 2 students, January 2008, about the word 'timeless' and how it didn't accurately convey one of the criteria that successful logos should meet.

 advapparel - advertising apparel